ellennickles/xphoto-s22/schedule-assignments/week13/README.md

 - **Next steps** • If you had more time to work on this, what would you do next?
 - If the project is a collaboration, each person is expected to submit a post documenting their contributions.

+### PART 3 • PREPARE A PRESENTATION
+- Prepare a four (4)-min presentation about your project.
+Feel free to include any questions to direct feedback after your presentation.
+- If your project is online, be prepared to share a link.
+- If your project is a physical object, please bring it to class.
+- If your project involves physical interaction, as prepare a short video (~2 min) of the experience as a backup.
+- HINT: Use your final documentation blog post as an outline.

-This assignment is worth ten (10) points: five (5) for the project implementation and five (5) for the presentation and documentation.
+This assignment is worth ten (10) points: five (5) for the project implementation and five (5) for the documentation and presentation.

 ### SUBMIT • [Submit your blog post here](https://forms.gle/JfwCTv7JqkieZ8yz8)